ChrisAkridge/Cix/docs/Grammar.md

 funcptr-type:
 	type-name or pointer-type-name then
-	Comma (U+002C) if not the last type in the list
+	, if not the last type in the list
 	Zero or more whitespaces

-pointer-type-name:
+global-variable-declaration:
+		global-variable-declaration-no-initializer or global-variable-declaration-with-initializer or global-variable-array-declaration

+global-variable-declaration-core:
+	global then
+	One or more whitespaces then
 	type-name then
+	One or more whitespaces then
+	identifier then
 	Zero or more whitespaces then
-	One or more Asterisks (U+002A)

-structure-member-offset:
+global-variable-declaration-no-initializer:
+	global-variable-declaration-core then
+	;

+global-variable-declaration-with-initializer:
+	global-variable-declaration-core then
-	At Sign (U+0040) then
+	= then
-	One or more whitespaces then
+	Zero or more whitespaces then
-	decimal-numeric-constant

-global-variable-declaration:
+	numeric-literal

+global-variable-array-declaration:
 	global then
 	One or more whitespaces then
-	type-name or pointer-type-name then
+	type-name then
+	array-size-declaration then
 	One or more whitespaces then
 	identifier then
-	Zero or more whitespaces then
-	semicolon
+	;

 function:
 	function-declaration then
-	Zero or more whitespaces or line terminators then open-scope then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
-	Zero or more whitespaces or line terminators then close-scope then
+	Zero or more whitespaces or newlines then close-scope then
-	Zero or more whitespaces or line terminators
+	Zero or more whitespaces or newlines

 function-declaration:
-	type-name or pointer-type-name then
+	type-name then
-	One or more whitespaces or line terminators then identifier then
+	One or more whitespaces or newlines then identifier then
-	Zero or more whitespaces or line terminators then Left parentheses (U+0028) then
+	Zero or more whitespaces or newlines then
+	( then
 	Zero or more whitespaces then
 	Zero or one function-parameter-list then
-	Zero or more whitespaces or line terminators then Right parentheses (U+0029)
+	Zero or more whitespaces or newlines then
+	)

 function-parameter-list:
-	One or more function-parameter then
+	One or more function-parameter
-	Zero or one instance of "..."

 function-parameter:
-	type-name or pointer-type-name then
+	type-name then
-	One or more whitespaces or line terminators then identifier then
+	One or more whitespaces or newlines then identifier then
-	Comma (U+002C) if not last in the list of function-parameters then Zero or more whitespaces or line terminators
+	, if not last in the list of function-parameters then Zero or more whitespaces or newlines

 statement:
 	One of { open-scope, close-scope, single-statement, variable-declaration, variable-declaration-initalization, expression, conditional-if, conditional-elseif, conditional-else, loop-for, loop-while, loop-do, goto, switch } then
-	Zero or more whitespaces or line terminators
+	Zero or more whitespaces or newlines

 single-statement:
 	One of { break, continue }

 variable-declaration:
-	Zero or one of { const, register } then
-	One or more whitespaces or line terminators then type-name or pointer-type-name then
+	type-name then
-	One or more whitespaces or line terminators then identifier then
+	One or more whitespaces or newlines then identifier then
 	Semicolon (U+003B)

 variable-declaration-initialization:
-	Optionally register then
+	type-name then
-	One or more whitespaces or line terminators then type-name or pointer-type-name then
-	One or more whitespaces or line terminators then identifier then
+	One or more whitespaces or newlines then identifier then
-	Zero or more whitespaces or line terminators then Equals Sign (U+003D) then
+	Zero or more whitespaces or newlines then
+	= then
-	Zero or more whitespaces or line terminators then Expression then
+	Zero or more whitespaces or newlines then
-	Semicolon (U+003B)
+	Expression then
+	;

 expression:
 	Any expression element then
-	Zero or more whitespaces or line terminators then
+	Zero or more whitespaces or newlines then
 	Any expression element then...

 expression-value: